ralph1786/clientMngrFrontEnd/README.md

 ## Getting Started

 To get the application up and running you must clone this project, which is the frontend of the application you must also clone its corresponding backend that has the name of *clientMngrBackEnd*.
 Once you have cloned both repositories go into your backend, and in the terminal run **rails s** to start the rails server.
-For the frontend open it on your favorite browser by running the **npm start** command on your terminal.
+For the frontend first install all the dependencies by running **npm install** on your terminal.
+Then open it on your favorite browser by running the **npm start** command on your terminal.

 ### Prerequisites